Breast Cancer Treatment Overview

 Is there an option to watch and wait?

 Herceptin may produce serious side effects in some women, including damage to the heart muscle, breathing problems, and severe allergic reactions.
-In fact, the FDA issued a formal warning for Herceptin in 2005 because it was linked to serious heart problems in about four percent of women who participated in a major government study.
+In fact, the federal Food and Drug Administration (FDA) issued a formal warning for Herceptin in 2005 because it was linked to serious heart problems in about four percent of women who participated in a major government study.
 However, in most cases these complications are temporary and improve once treatment is stopped.

 Tamoxifen, the most commonly used hormone-related drug, interferes with estrogen's effect on tumor cells and inhibits tumor growth.
 While the National Cancer Institute stresses that the benefits of tamoxifen greatly outweigh the risks, the drug does increase a woman's risk of developing two types of uterine cancer -- endometrial cancer and uterine sarcoma.
 Toremifene is similar to tamoxifen, but is used primarily in post-menopausal women with advanced cancers.

-For post-menopausal women with estrogen and/or progesterone receptor-positive tumors, aromatese inhibitors including letrozole, anastrozole, and exemestane are now usually used at some point during treatment, either after tamoxifen treatment or instead of it.
-Studies are still underway to determine the optimal length of treatment and whether one of these drugs is better than the others.
+For post-menopausal women with estrogen and/or progesterone receptor-positive tumors, aromatese inhibitors including letrozole (Femara), anastrozole (Arimidex), and exemestane (Aromasin) are now usually used at some point during treatment, either after tamoxifen treatment or instead of it.
+Studies are still under way to determine the optimal length of treatment and whether one of these drugs is better than the others.
 In a study of 9,300 women over five years, researchers found that anastrozole reduced the recurrence of tumors by 70 percent, compared to tamoxifen's 50 percent.
 It also had a lower associated risk of strokes, blood clots and uterine cancers than tamoxifen.
 Women on anastrozole did have a higher risk of osteoporosis, but researchers said drugs can be prescribed to reduce that risk.

 Another study of over 5,000 women published in the New England Journal of Medicine found that letrozole reduced a woman's risk of subsequent breast tumors by 40 percent.
 The women in the study all had estrogen-sensitive breast cancer and had gone through a five-year regimen of tamoxifen.
 Half were given a dummy pill and half were given letrozole.
 Because the letrozole group experienced such positive benefits from the drug, the study was stopped early so that the other women in the study would be able to receive the treatment as well.
 The known side effects of letrozole are increased risk of osteoporosis, pain in the joints and bones, hot flashes, night sweats, and allergic reactions, but most people seem to experience only minor problems.